The 3 Types of Quality Risk Management Tools and What They Do Best

 3. How likely is it to be detected?

-The result of answering these questions is the risk priority number (RPN), which is a combined calculation of SOD used to quantify and prioritize the risk of each failure mode.
+The result is the risk priority number (RPN), a combined calculation of SOD used to quantify and prioritize the risk of each failure mode.

 Preliminary Hazard Analysis (PHA)

-Ideal for the analysis of different systems and the early stage of product development
+Ideal for analyzing different systems during the early stages of product development.

 Failure Mode and Effects Analysis (FMEA)

-Assessment of possible failure modes and their effect on product quality and performance
+An assessment of possible failure modes and their effects on product quality and performance.

 Steps:

-2. Identify hazards and generic causes of danger
+2. Identify hazards and general causes of danger.

 Steps:

-1. Identify known and potential failure modes and related effects
+1. Identify known and potential failure modes and their related effects.

-5. Define residual risk and output a summary report
+5. Assess residual risk and produce a summary report.

 Benefits:

-• Provides a primary record of hazards and their damage
+• Provides a primary record of hazards and potential damage

-• Quick review and delineation of specific risks
+• Enables quick review and clear delineation of specific risks

 Benefits: